vjlab/resources/paml-treesub.md

 ...

 ## [Treesub](https://github.com/tamuri/treesub)
 This is an extension which uses some `PAML` functions, stitched together with RAXML and FigTree.
+It's primarily useful for producing a tree which shows the amino acid substitutions along the branches.

 ### Installation